Zimiat/webvnc-docker/README.md

 - **Additional Software:**
   - Extend the Dockerfile to include additional software or packages based on specific requirements.

-- **WebSocket Script:**
-  - Customize the WebSocket script in `/opt/noVNC/script.js` to handle received data according to your needs.

 ### Security Considerations

 - VNC access currently uses no authentication (`-Securitytypes=none`).
 Implement secure practices based on your deployment environment.